VA cash-out refinance guidelines & requirements for 2018, plus VA mortgage rates

 Yes.
 For first-time use, the funding fee is equal to 2.15 percent of the loan amount.
 If you’ve used your VA home loan benefit before, the funding fee will be 3.3 percent.

 Yes.
 There are no restrictions on what you use the cash for.
 The VA lending handbook says cash can be used for “any purpose acceptable to the lender.”
-If your lender has a problem with what you are using your cash for, try another lender.Verify your VA cash out loan eligibility (Oct 15th, 2018)
+If your lender has a problem with what you are using your cash for, try another lender.Verify your VA cash-out loan eligibility (Dec 9th, 2018)

 What Is A NewDay 100 VA Loan?

-A NewDay 100 is a 100 percent loan-to-value VA cash out loan, branded with this name.
-It is exactly the same program as you can get with any VA-approved lender that offers a VA cash out up to the full value of your home.
+A NewDay 100 is a 100 percent loan-to-value VA cash-out loan, branded with this name.
+It is exactly the same program as you can get with any VA-approved lender that offers this loan type up to the full value of your home.

 Texas imposes strict home equity laws that limit cash out financing to 80 percent loan-to-value.
 Texas law supersedes VA’s 100 percent financing guideline for cash out loans.
 If you were turned down, it may have been because you had less than 20 percent equity in your home.